LavaMoat/across/WIKI.md

 1. Browsers Support - All efforts went toward making sure `Across` works smoothly with no errors on Chromium based browsers, it was not tested on Firefox/Safari.
 Help with applying support in these to this project is needed.
-2. Performance - In order for `Across` to stay secured it uses Glazier.
-Currently, in order for Glazier to remain fully secure, it harms the performance significantly.
-This is something that the Glazier project can use a lot of help with, but until then, Glazier harms the performance in some websites (there will be however a version of `Across` for extensions that will not have to use Glazier and by that will cut performance almost entirely, but it will serve extension products only)
+2. Performance - In order for `Across` to stay secured it uses Snow.
+Currently, in order for Snow to remain fully secure, it harms the performance significantly.
+This is something that the Snow project can use a lot of help with, but until then, Snow harms the performance in some websites (there will be however a version of `Across` for extensions that will not have to use Snow and by that will cut performance almost entirely, but it will serve extension products only)
 3. Security - `Across` is worthless if it's not fully secure.
 What mainly lead this project was to make sure it is hermetically secured, so it is very safe to use.